 More than half of Americans do chores while listening to podcasts.

-Multitasking and listening go hand-in-hand.
-59% of consumers listen to a podcast while doing housework.
-52% like to hear a podcast while driving.
-51% like to cook and listen to shows at the same time.
-Podcast listeners claim that podcasts are a good way to relax – about 50% go to bed while listening to their favorite shows.
+Multitasking and listening go hand in hand.
+Fifty-nine percent of consumers listen to a podcast while doing housework.
+Fifty-one percent like to cook and listen to shows at the same time.
+Forty-four percent prefer listening to a podcast while running or exercising.

 Podcasts and Business